Shahnaz Laghari

-Shahnaz Laghari (شھناز لغاری) is the first Pakistani Hijabi female pilot who flew aircraft wearing the hijab.
-She is also a good social worker in her community, and running few training centers to empower the women in the society.
+Shahnaz Laghari (شھناز لغاری) is the first Pakistani Hijabi female pilot to fly aircraft while wearing the hijab.
+She is also a social worker in her community, running training centers to empower Pakistani women.

 Political career

-She began her political career as an independent leader and first contested in the General Elections-2013 from Lahore but could not succeed.
-According to the local media of Lahore Shahnaz joined Pakistan Muslim League-Quaid (PMLQ) political party in May 2018.
+She began her political career as an independent, first participating in the 2013 Pakistani general election for Lahore-IX although she did not succeed.
+According to Lahore local media, Shahnaz joined the Pakistan Muslim League-Quaid (PMLQ) political party in May 2018.